The Act of the Cooperative Education Implementation in Senior High Schools and the Protection of Student Participants’ Rights

 Article 33

-Schools and partner institutions that violate Article 15 by engaging in any agreement on consideration such as rewards or commissions to the other party in the name of any nominal transaction shall be assessed a fine no less than NT$50,000 but no more than NT$ 250,000 for each violation.
+Schools and partner institutions that violate Article 15 by engaging in any agreement on consideration such as rewards or commissions to the other party in the name of any nominal transaction shall be subject to a fine of not less than NT$50,000 and not more than NT$ 250,000 for each violation.

-When representatives, managers or any other agents that represent the schools or the partner institutions execute their duties and result in the imposition of penalties on the schools and the institutions pursuant to the previous Paragraph, these people shall be fined the same amount.
+When representatives, administrators or any other agents that represent the schools or the partner institutions execute their duties and result in the imposition of penalties on the schools and the institutions pursuant to the previous Paragraph, these people shall be subject to the same amount of fine.

 Article 34

-If schools commit any of the following violations, schools shall be given a designated period of time to redress the violation.
-If no improvement is made, schools shall be assessed a fine no less than NT$10,000 but no more than NT$ 50,000 for each violation.
-A serious violation may result in the reduction of the number of students enrolled in the cooperative education program in the next academic year, the cancellation of some cooperative education classes, or the suspension of the cooperative education program for one to two years.
+Schools with any of the following conditions shall be ordered to make improvements within a specified period of time; those that fail to make improvements within the specified period shall be subject to a fine of not less than NT$10,000 and not more than NT$50,000 for each violation; and schools in serious cases may be subject to a reduction in the number of students to be enrolled in the cooperative education program in the next academic year, the cessation of enrollment in some of the cooperative education classes, or the suspension of the cooperative education program for a period of one to two years:

 1. Failure to count students’ training toward their vocational skill training credits according to Paragraph 2 of Article 10.

-2. Failure to provide student participants with basic or pre-training before the starting of student training at partner institutions according to the provisions in Subparagraph 1 or the stipulated hours in Subparagraph 2 of Paragraph 1 of Article 11.
+2. Failure to provide student participants with basic or pre-vocational training before they receive vocational skills training at partner institutions in accordance with the provisions in Subparagraph 1, or the number of hours set forth in Subparagraph 2 of Paragraph 1 of Article 11.

-3. Failure to invite partner institutions to jointly hold orientations before the start of student training at partner institutions according to Subparagraph 2 of Paragraph 1 of Article 11.
+3. Failure to invite partner institutions to co-organize orientation sessions before the start of student training at partner institutions in accordance with Subparagraph 2 of Paragraph 1 of Article 11.

 4. Violation of Paragraph 2 of Article 12 by recalling student participants from partner institutions without any legitimate reason.

-6. Failure to conduct a mediation meeting, to record minutes of the mediation meeting, and to submit them to the competent authority for further references according to Paragraph 2 of Article 20.
+6. Failure to conduct a mediation meeting, to record minutes of the mediation meeting, and to submit them to the competent authority for examination in accordance with Paragraph 2 of Article 20.

 7. Failure to take the initiative to assist student participants in their request for compensation or application for assistances according to Paragraph 4 of Article 25.